-Conveniently located in Student Center West, Civic Engagement provides assistance for students, student groups, staff and faculty with regards to volunteerism, community service and service learning.
+Conveniently located in Student Center West, Civic Engagement provides assistance for students, student groups, staff and faculty regarding volunteerism, community service and service learning.
 In addition, Civic Engagement serves as a clearinghouse and think tank for outreach programs in the metropolitan Atlanta area.
 Feel free to visit Civic Engagement in Student Center West, Suite 475, or call at 404-413-1550.

 Civic Engagement promotes and encourages opportunities for community service and service-learning that enhance student learning and advance community development while responding to societal issues and concerns.